Hallowkush95/no-locked-doors-/Getting-Started.md

 ## <a name="upgrading"></a> Upgrading

-The recommended method of upgrading is to extract the new .zip into a new folder, and only copy over your config files.
-The config files are located in the `configs` folder, so just drag that folder to the new directory.
+The recommended method of upgrading:

+1. Extract the new .zip into a new folder
+2. Copy the `configs` folder from the old folder to the new one. **Do not** copy over anything else
-You can usually get away with just deleting the bin and bin_3rdparty folders, and then overwriting the remaining files.
-When you re-launch NHML, it will download the correct bin files automatically.
+3. Run the new `NiceHashMinerLegacy.exe` and it will download the updated miner files automatically

-If you don't delete the folders, it will often leave NHML in an inconsistent state causing various issues:
+If you extract the new zip to overwrite all the files, it will lead NHML to be in an inconsistent state:

-* Not deleting the bin folders will lead to not getting any miner updates (occasionally this can cause issues if NHML relies on the updated miner)
+* You will not get any miner updates (occasionally this can cause issues if NHML relies on the updated miner)
 * Any added "Extra Launch Options" will not work.
 These are cached in the `internals` folder, so you can safely delete this folder and NHML will reconstruct it.

-If you don't care about whatever miner updates there may be and hate waiting for the download, you can keep your bin folders.
-There will still be an auto-download if a brand new miner has been added.

 ## <a name="advancedalgos"></a> Advanced Algorithms